 - Impact.
 Next is impact on the audience you believe is the intended one.
 No matter how small or big, what impact will it make.
 This can be very subjective because impact is relative to context and think about this as broadly as you can before judging

 - Sustainability.
 In other words, does it have a future.
 Maybe this is not intended but if it is, how likely is it to exist 5, 10, 20 years from now?

-- Own judgement / review: peers/readers.
-These are really only mechanisms to help you judge.
+- Own judgement / peer review: These are really only mechanisms to help you judge.

 - Theory.
 One possible outcome could be that you are left with only a theory, because nothing can be proven (but then can anything with absolute certainty).
 Theory’s are a good starting point for experimentation though and that is often all you can do.